 - Senile Angiomas

 - Flat Warts

 - Angiokeratomas (benign cutaneio

 As Fibroblast is more than a simple tightening treatment (skin volume is actually reduced), the effects should last as long as they would with invasive surgery.
-Like all surgical and cosmetic procedures, the effects of Fibroblast are not entirely permanent as it does not stop any further aging, but the positive results should last years, depending on the area treated.
+Like all surgical and cosmetic procedures, the effects of Fibroblast is not entirely permanent as it does not stop any further aging, but the positive results should last years, depending on the area treated.
 The positive effects of treatment will be noticeable immediately after the first treatment, but the final results will be seen after eight weeks.
 For some, an additional treatment may be required after eight weeks for maximum results.
 Additionally, there are lifestyle factors that can increase lasting results.
 Some of these include smoking, alcohol consumption, prolonged sun exposure, and other factors that increase skin aging.

 How Many Treatments Are Required?